klangner/text-time/README.md

 # Welcome to Text Time library

-This library contains fast parser and formatter for iso dates in Text.
+This library contains fast parser and formatter for iso dates between UTCTime and Text types.

 ## Installation